brandonjordan1/jsURL/README.md

 Need help or have suggestions?
 =====
-Contact me on <a href="http://brandon-jordan.weebly.com/contact-me">my website</a>, I've used this script for 2-3 years and have a lot of experience with it, and anything I don't know about, I'm willing to at least try to help you with.
+Contact me on <a href="http://brandon-jordan.weebly.com/contact-me" target="_blank">my website</a>, I've used this script for 2-3 years and have a lot of experience with it, and anything I don't know about, I'm willing to at least try to help you with.